Tips to Help Manage Road Salt Use

 - Gather any unused excess salt from paved surfaces and store for re-use next time.
 Salt has no expiration date.
 Removing excess salt also helps prevent damage to paved surfaces and the environment.

 - If you hire someone to clear your driveway or business, look for contractors that are Smart About Salt certified.
-They’re trained to improve winter salting practices.
+They’re trained to improve road salting practices.

 For more tips and to learn about the Region of Peel’s winter maintenance program, visit peelregion.ca/snow.